19 Super Addictive Korean Snacks You Need in Your Life

 Let’s check them out!

 Snacks are a way of life in Korea.
-They’ve spawned black markets and even had elections held over them.
+They’ve spawned black markets and even inspired elections.
+Now, you can buy Korean snacks online.

 Shrimp-flavored Cracker (새우깡 or Saewookkang) by Nongshim